digitaltoys/ChromaDash/README.md

 A: Enable Chroma Apps in Synapse by selecting your device and going into the 'Chroma Apps' tab.

 Q: I found an issue or have a feature request.
-A: Please register your issue or request on this Repository.
+A: Please register your issue or request here: https://github.com/NLxAROSA/ChromaDash/issues